Inside the anti-abortion protests plaguing clinics amid buffer zone delays

 Here the buffer zones have markedly improved the situation: “The difference is night and day.
 There is much less anxiety.
 There was always an air of anxiety when there were protesters outside.
 You can feel that people are just suffering.
 So that's just not there.
 It’s a very calm place.
 It’s a very happy environment.
 People always comment on how welcoming it is.”

 However, across the river in Brixton, protests persist.
 “These are the people that we vote in to put in charge of doing things,” says Ms McDaid.
 “Why are they dragging their feet?
 What are the reasons?
 Because we want answers.
-Our staff don't deserve to come to work and be approached - these women don’t deserve it.”
+Our staff don’t deserve to come to work and be approached, these women don’t deserve it.”

 Join our commenting forum